Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

 \begin{proof} As mentioned in the remark after Theorem~\ref{prop3-3}, our global results do still hold if a different update strategy is used for the weight parameter $\lambda_k$.
 Moreover, the proof of Theorem~\ref{lemma3-10} does also not depend on the specific choice of $\lambda_k$.
 Consequently, we only need to improve the bound \eqref{eq:res-esti} for $\|f(\hat g^k(\alpha^k))\|$ derived in step 2 of the proof of Theorem~\ref{lemma3-10}.
-Using the additional differentiability property
+Using the additional differentiability property $\|g(y) - g(x^*) - g^\prime(x^*)(y-x^*)\| = O(\|y-x^*\|^2)$, $y \to x^*$, we can directly improve the estimate for $\|g(\hat x^k(\alpha^k)) - \hat g^k(\alpha^k)\|$ in \eqref{eq3-7} as follows: